gregorias/grzegorzssiteblocker/DEV.md

 ## Updating dependencies

+1. Update version specifiers in `package.json`.
+We don’t use `>=`, because if something breaks, it’s easier to just manually go through dependencies one by one.
+Otherwise, it’s a big hassle to find what breaks.
 1. Run `npm update` to update dependencies.
-We use `>=` version specifiers to not have to manually check for the newest major releases.
-If things break, testing should catch, and we should fix them.

 ## Building